Bruce Weber (photographer): Life and work

 Weber was born in Greensburg, Pennsylvania, to a Jewish family.
 His fashion photography first appeared in the late 1970s in GQ magazine, where he had frequent cover photos.
 Nan Bush, his longtime companion and agent, was able to secure a contract with Federated Department Stores to shoot the 1978 Bloomingdales mail catalog.
 He came to the attention of the general public in the late 1980s and early 1990s with his advertising images for Calvin Klein.
 He was first approached by Klein to work on an underwear campaign, and Weber took inspiration from Herbert List's shoot in Santorini.
-His straightforward black-and-white shots, featuring an unclothed woman and man on a swing facing each other, two clothed men in bed, and model Marcus Schenkenberg barely holding jeans in front of himself in a shower, catapulted them both into the national spotlight.
+His straightforward black-and-white shots, featuring an unclothed woman and man on a swing facing each other, two clothed men in bed, and model Marcus Schenkenberg suggestively holding jeans in front of himself in a shower, catapulted them both into the national spotlight.
 His photograph for Calvin Klein of Olympic athlete Tom Hintnaus in white briefs is an iconic image.
 He photographed the winter 2006 Ralph Lauren Collection.

-Some of Weber's other earliest fashion photography appeared in the SoHo Weekly News and featured a spread of men wearing only their underwear.
+Some of Weber's earliest fashion photography appeared in the SoHo Weekly News and featured a spread of men wearing only underwear.
 The photos became the center of controversy and Weber was told by some that he would never find work as a fashion photographer again.
-This reputation stuck with him, as he says: "I don't really work editorially in a large number of magazines because a lot of magazines don't want my kind of photographs.
-It's too risky for them".
+This reputation stuck with him as he says: "I don't really work editorially in a large number of magazines because a lot of magazines don't want my kind of photographs.
+It's too risky for them."

 After doing photo shoots for and of famous people (many of whom were featured in Andy Warhol's Interview magazine), Weber made short films of teenage boxers (Broken Noses), his beloved pet dogs, and later, a longer film entitled Chop Suey.
 He directed Let's Get Lost, a 1988 documentary about jazz trumpeter Chet Baker.

-Weber's photographs are occasionally in color; however, most are in black and white or toned shades.
-They are gathered in books, including A House is Not a Home as well as Bear Pond and Gentle Giants, two books of his photographs of his pet dogs.
+Weber's photographs are occasionally in color; however, most are in black and white or shades of a tone.
+They appear in compilations in books including A House is Not a Home, as well as Bear Pond and Gentle Giants.
+The latter two are books of his photographs of his pet dogs.

 Weber began collaborating with crooner Chris Isaak in the mid-1980s, photographing Isaak in 1986 for his second album, Chris Isaak.
 In 1988, Weber photographed a shirtless Isaak in bed for a fashion spread in Rolling Stone.
 Isaak appeared in Let's Get Lost and Weber has directed a music video for Isaak.
 Weber photographed Harry Connick, Jr. for his 1991 album Blue Light, Red Light.
 In 1993, Weber photographed singer-songwriter Jackson Browne for his 1993 album I'm Alive.

+His ad campaigns include projects for Calvin Klein, Ralph Lauren, Pirelli, Abercrombie & Fitch, Revlon, Miu Miu, Armani, Louis Vuitton and Gianni Versace.
+His editorial work has appeared in Vogue, GQ, Vanity Fair, Elle, Life, Interview, and Rolling Stones magazines.